Liberal–National Coalition: UAP–Country Coalition

+Liberal–Country Coalition

 The UAP was folded into the Liberal Party in 1945, with Menzies as leader.
 In the lead-up to the 1946 federal election, Menzies renewed the Coalition with the Country Party, which was still led by Fadden.
 They won the 1949 federal election as a Coalition, and stayed in office for a record 23 years.
-Since 1946, the Coalition has remained intact with two exceptions, both in opposition.
+Since 1946, the Coalition has remained intact with three exceptions, all in opposition.
 The parties decided not to form a coalition opposition following their defeat in 1972, but went into the 1974 federal election as a Coalition.

+Liberal–National Coalition

-The Coalition remained together upon entering opposition in 1983 federal election.
-The Coalition suffered another break, related to the "Joh for Canberra" campaign, from April to August 1987, the rift healing after the 1987 federal election.
+Shortly after the reestablishment of the Coalition, the Country Party was rebadged as the National Country Party in 1975.
+The solidity of the Coalition was so strong in this period that despite the Liberals winning parliamentary majorities in their own right in the 1975 and 1977 federal elections, the Coalition agreement was retained, and the Coalition remained together upon entering opposition in the 1983 federal election, shortly after the National Country Party rebadged again to simply the National Party in 1982.
+The Coalition suffered another break, related to the "Joh for Canberra" campaign, from April to August 1987, the rift healing after the 1987 federal election in July.
+At the 1996 federal election, the Coalition was retained despite the Liberal Party again winning a parliamentary majority in its own right.

-The solidity of the Coalition is so strong that when the Liberals won parliamentary majorities in their own right in the 1975, 1977 and 1996 federal elections, the Coalition was retained.